Being a great mom is doing the best you can – with what you have, and knowing everything you do is done with your children’s best interest at heart.

 How do you get started as a pharmacy technician?

-You have three choices with a pharmacy technician path: you can choose to earn a certificate, diploma or associate’s degree.
-When deciding which one is best for you, know that your courses should prepare you to take the Pharmacy Certification Exam (PTCE) upon graduation, which enables you to become a certified pharmacy technician.
+Get your career started by obtaining your Pharmacy Technician certificate.
+Know that your courses will prepare you to take the Pharmacy Certification Exam (PTCE) upon graduation, which enables you to become a certified pharmacy technician.

-If you're looking for flexible ways to quickly earn your degree from the comfort of your own home, make sure the program you choose fits these requirements.
+If you're looking for flexible ways to quickly earn your certificate from the comfort of your own home, make sure the program you choose fits these requirements.